-One of the benefits of underwriting facilities set up on a group basis for an individual industry or profession is that expertise and experience among the underwriting personnel and the brokers involved can assist specialisation that benefits all parties.
+One of the benefits of underwriting facilities set up on a group basis for a particular industry group or profession is that expertise and experience among the underwriting personnel and the brokers involved can assist specialisation that benefits all parties.
 There is not only greater risk pooling for insurers but also greater common understanding of the risks involved and of the risk management and risk mitigation techniques that are relevant to these industries or professions.